 If you’re like most people, you probably don’t think too much about the air quality in your bedroom.
 But did you know that the air quality in your bedroom can affect your sleep quality?
 And if you’re not getting enough deep, restful sleep, it can affect your overall health.
 One way to improve the air quality in your bedroom is to use a humidifier.
+A humidifier is also good for your plants, it will help your berry pie strain thrive.
 But how close should the humidifier be to your bed for optimal results?
 Keep reading to find out!

 The answer to this question depends on the size and type of humidifier you have.
 If you have a small, personal humidifier, you can place it on your nightstand or bedside table.
 If you have a larger, whole-house humidifier, you will need to place it further away from your bed, such as in your living room or hallway.
 The best way to determine the optimal placement for your humidifier is to experiment with different locations and see what works best for you.

 What are some common problems people experience with humidifiers?